 - Ensure that divers are given information about the restrictions for the zone and about entering or using the grey nurse shark area.

-The unauthorised taking, using or keeping of any part of a grey nurse shark could lead to a fine of up to $300,000.
+Fines can be imposed for the unauthorised taking, using or keeping of any part of a grey nurse shark.

 How can I help protect the grey nurse shark?

 There are a number of ways you can help protect the grey nurse shark.

 - Report injured, sick or dead grey nurse sharks to the RSPCA Qld on 1300 ANIMAL (1300 264 625)